softbitestudio/usbunny/README.md

   Designed to bridge the gap between **heavy local LLMs, Windows, Mac, Linux.
-  Works for **high RAM and low.** simply choose less parameters for less RAM the more 🐏 you have, the now parameters your machine can handle!
+  Works for **high RAM and low.** simply choose less parameters for less RAM the more 🐏 you have, the more parameters your machine can handle!
+---

 | RAM Size | Max Model Parameters (4-bit) | Example Models |
 | :--- | :--- | :--- |